 Timeline of Lord Nelson:

-1773: Joined a scientific expedition to the Arctic Ocean.
-Also sailed on active service to the West Indies and became involved in the American Wars of Independence.
+1773: Nelson joined a scientific expedition to the Arctic Ocean.
+He also sailed on active service to the West Indies and became involved in the American Wars of Independence.

-1779: Nelson promoted to Captain aged 20.
-Given the command of a Frigate and took part in the struggle against Spanish settlements in Nicaragua.
+1779: He was promoted to Captain aged 20, given the command of a Frigate and took part in the struggle against Spanish settlements in Nicaragua.
 The British force at this time was almost wiped out by Yellow Fever.

 1783: Returned to England at the end of the American Revolution.

 1784: Nelson commanded a frigate to the West Indies to help enforce the Navigation Act against American Ships who were still trading using British privileges.
 In so doing he made enemies with local merchants and the British authorities.

 1785: Nelson visited the Island of Nevis in the West Indies during March and met and proposed to Frances Nisbet, the widow of a local doctor.

 1787: He returned with his new bride to Burnham Thorpe, Norfolk.
 As he was not in command of a ship he was reduced to half pay.

 1793: In January within a few days of the execution of King Louis 16th of France he was given command of the 64 Gun ship Agamemnon.
-Set sail for the Mediterranean.
+He set sail for the Mediterranean.
 Assigned to the defence of the port of Toulon against the revolutionaries including Napoleon Bonaparte.
 Early efforts failed and he was dispatched to Naples to collect re-enforcements.
 Owed much success in this to Sir William Hamilton and his wife Emma who was in the Queen of Naples’s confidence.
 After the fall of Toulon the British commander Lord Hood moved his base to Corsica.
 Nelson was sent ashore to assist in the capture of Bastia and Calvi and was blinded in the right eye from splinters from some French shot.